Spectrum of extended systems from Reduced Density Matrix Functional Theory: Abstract

 \section{Abstract}

-We present a method for calculating the spectrum of extended solids within reduced density matrix functional theory.
-An application of this method to the strongly correlated transition metal oxide series demonstrates that (i) an insulating state is found in the absence of magnetic order and, in addition, (ii) the interplay between the change transfer and Mott-Hubbard correlation is correctly described.
+We present a method for calculating the spectrum of periodic solids within reduced density matrix functional theory.
+An application of this method to the strongly correlated transition metal oxide series demonstrates that (i) an insulating state is found in the absence of magnetic order and, in addition, (ii) the interplay between the charge transfer and Mott-Hubbard correlation is correctly described.
 In this respect we find that while NiO has a strong charge transfer character to the electronic gap, with substantial hybridization between $t_{2g}$ and oxygen-$p$ states in the lower Hubbard band, for MnO this is almost entirely absent.
-As a validation of our method we also calculate the spectra for a variety of weakly correlated materials, finding good agreement with experiment and other techniques.

 A derivate of the ground-state density functional theory (DFT) calculations are the Kohn-Sham (KS) eigenvalues, which lead to a \emph{non-interacting} spectrum.
-Even though the KS equations represent an auxiliary non-interacting system whose states and eigenvalues may be quite different from the true quasi-particle system, empirical evidence shows that in many cases this single particle KS spectrum is in agreement with the x-ray photo-emission Spectroscopy (XPS) and Bremsstrahlung isochromat spectroscopy (BIS) experiments.
+Even though the KS equations represent an auxiliary non-interacting system whose states and eigenvalues may be quite different from the true quasi-particle system, empirical evidence shows that in many cases this single particle KS spectrum is in agreement with the x-ray photo-emission Spectroscopy (XPS) and Bremsstrahlung isochromat spectroscopy (BIS) experiments \cite{bis,elp91a,elp91b,sawat84}.
 However, for strongly correlated materials, this KS spectrum is in fundamental disagreement with experimental reality.
 In the absence of spin-ordering all modern exchange correlation (xc) functionals within DFT fail to predict an insulating ground-state for transition metal mono-oxides (TMOs), the prototypical Mott insulators.
-On the other hand, it is well known experimentally that these materials are insulating in nature even at elevated temperatures (much above the N\'eel temperature) \cite{tjer,jauch}.
-This indicates that magnetic order is not the driving mechanism for the gap, but is instead a co-occurring phenomenon.
-In fact not only DFT, but most modern many-body techniques also fail to capture the insulating behavior in TMOs without explicit long range spin ordering.
+On the other hand, it is well known experimentally that these materials are insulating in nature even at elevated temperatures (much above the N\'eel temperature) \cite{tjer,jauch}, indicating that the magnetic order is not the driving mechanism for the existence of gap, but instead is a co-occurring phenomenon.